 9. Visit the farmer’s market with your baby.
 Let him hold the veggies and fruits as you describe each one.

-10. Don’t think that your baby is too young to have fun at a street fair or festival…she’ll love all the sights and sounds!
+10. Spend time at a festival.
+Don’t think that your baby is too young to have fun at a street fair or festival… she’ll love all the sights and sounds!

-11. Does your baby love animals?
-Take her to the pet store to check them out up close.
+11. Take Baby to the pet store to check out the animals.

 12. Visit an arboretum or rose garden with your baby.
 Let him smell the flowers.